Headers

 ## Request Headers

-<table><thead><tr><th width="222">Header</th><th width="148">Required</th><th>Description</th></tr></thead><tbody><tr><td><code>Authorization</code></td><td>Required</td><td>Your <a href="authentication">Authentication</a> <code>Bearer</code> token. </td></tr><tr><td><code>Content-Type</code></td><td>Required</td><td>This must be <code>application/json</code> for all <code>POST</code> <code>PATCH</code> and <code>DELETE</code> requests. </td></tr><tr><td><code>Octo-Capabilities</code></td><td>Required</td><td>A list of the Capabilities (their IDs) to be included in the response.
-See <a href="endpoints-and-capabilities">Endpoints and Capabilities</a> to learn more about Capabilities. </td></tr></tbody></table>
+<table><thead><tr><th width="222">Header</th><th width="148">Required</th><th>Description</th></tr></thead><tbody><tr><td><code>Authorization</code></td><td>Required</td><td>Your <a href="/pages/TrEUmRteRL7b4GOHvRp6">Authentication</a> <code>Bearer</code> token. </td></tr><tr><td><code>Content-Type</code></td><td>Required</td><td>This must be <code>application/json</code> for all <code>POST</code> <code>PATCH</code> and <code>DELETE</code> requests. </td></tr><tr><td><code>Octo-Capabilities</code></td><td>Required</td><td>A list of the Capabilities (their IDs) to be included in the response.
+See <a href="/pages/ivh3s8xTKnPPXocbtxHe">Endpoints and Capabilities</a> to learn more about Capabilities. </td></tr></tbody></table>

 ## Response Headers

 <table><thead><tr><th width="224">Header</th><th width="153">Required</th><th>Description</th></tr></thead><tbody><tr><td><code>Content-Type</code></td><td>Required</td><td><code>application/json</code></td></tr><tr><td><code>Octo-Capabilities</code></td><td>Required</td><td>A list of the Capabilities (their IDs) initialized with your request.
-See <a href="endpoints-and-capabilities">Endpoints and Capabilities</a> to learn more about Capabilities. </td></tr></tbody></table>
+See <a href="/pages/ivh3s8xTKnPPXocbtxHe">Endpoints and Capabilities</a> to learn more about Capabilities. </td></tr></tbody></table>